 Student Expectations

 1. Students must maintain a minimum of an "MS" Meeting Standards in all core subject areas which are Math, Reading, Language Arts, Science, Art, Technology as well as the Work Study Skills.
-If a student receives an "AS" Approaching Standards in any core subject areas or Work Study Skills areas, the student will be placed on suspension from the program for a period of four weeks.
-This will give the student a chance to make improvements in their classes.
+If a student receives an "AS" Approaching Standards in any core subject areas or Work Study Skills areas, the student will be placed on suspension from the program for a period of four (4) weeks or two (2) gifted classes.
+This will give the student a chance to make improvements in their general education classes.
+Ms. DeWitt will monitor the student's grades and check in with the homeroom general education teacher to assess improvements.
+If improvements are made, the student will return to the next scheduled gifted class after the suspension period has ended.
+If there are no improvements made, the student shall continue to pause from attending the gifted classes for a time period at Ms. DeWitt's discretion, until they make such improvements.
+This is necessary to give the student time to concentrate and improve their academics in the homeroom general education classroom.
+If improvements do not meet the requirements of the program after the second suspension time, the student will be dismissed from the gifted program.

 2. All homeroom class and homework assignments that are missed during G&T instruction must be completed.
 It is the student's responsibility to obtain the assignments from their teachers.
 The student must make time to speak to their teachers about what was missed and what needs to be made up.
 Assignments need to be made up in a time frame given by their teachers.

-3. All general curriculum assignments in the regular classrooms must be up-to-date and in good standing.
+3. All general curriculum assignments in the regular classrooms must be up-to-date and in good standing at all times.

-5. Students must complete all of the gifted projects and assignments in a timely manner and put forth their best efforts.
+7. Students must complete all of the gifted projects and assignments promptly and put forth their best efforts.

 Classroom Expectations